 Jennifer Egan is a short story and novel writer from America.
+She was born in 1962 in Chicago and attended the University of Pennsylvania and the University of Cambridge.
+She once dated Steve Jobs of Apple and Macintosh fame.
 In 2018, she was the president of the PEN America Center.
-She was born in 1962 in Chicago and attended the University of Pennsylvania and the University of Cambridge.
-At one time she dated Steve Jobs of Apple and Macintosh fame.

-Egan got her publishing start working for several periodicals, including The New Yorker, Harper’s and Zoetrope.
+Egan worked for several periodicals, including The New Yorker, Harper’s and Zoetrope.
 She published her first novel, The Invisible Circus, in 1995, and it later became a film by the same name.
 A Visit from the Goon Squad is one of her most famous works, and it won the Pulitzer Prize and the National Book Critics Circle award in 2011.

 15. Jonathan Franzen

 Jonathan Franzen is an American author who was born in Illinois in 1959.
 He attended Swarthmore College and started writing for The New Yorker magazine.
 In 1981 he received a Fulbright Scholarship and used it to study in Berlin.